CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

     be of that new repository type

     ■ With these changes being made, from in memory to the database repo, next time the API is executed, it will save on the DB with no necessity of updating our use cases, flows or modeling.

+  ○ Candidato Module

+    ■ We generate candidato with the `nest g mo candidato` command, and with this, it will generate a new candidato folder inside our src, with the candidato module

+    ■ We now move to the candidato folder and generate the controller with `nest g co candidato --flat --no-spec` □ even though we are not specifying in its name that it is a controller, a candidato.controller.ts file will be generated, and the class name will be CandidatoController

+    ■ also generate a provider, which will be our `nest g pr candidato.prisma --flat --no-spec`

+      □ Inside CandidatoPrisma, within the constructor, inject the private PrismaProvider

+    ■ Now, our candidatoModule will also import the DbModule since it exports the PrismaProvider

+● Overall problemss

   ○ Custom Error